The Strategic Value of APIs to Your Audit Practice

 Open New Possibilities With CCH ProSystem fx Engagement APIs

 There are 7 APIs available for Engagement, each one designed to help accounting firms automate tasks to create an even more efficient audit workflow.
-Attend the upcoming API webinar for a high-level introduction to the use and functionality of APIs in CCH® ProSystem fx® Engagement.
+Watch this API webinar for a high-level introduction to the use and functionality of APIs in CCH® ProSystem fx® Engagement.
 We’ll define the what, when and why of APIs and discuss use case scenarios.
 You will also see first-hand how to enhance the built-in capabilities of Engagement to the benefit of your clients and your firm.